-Frying Pan Trail is a 6.5 mile moderately trafficked out and back trail located near Torrey, UT that features beautiful wild flowers and is rated as moderate.
+Frying Pan Trail is a 6.5 mile moderately trafficked out and back trail located near Torrey, Utah that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, and nature trips and is accessible year-round.

 Directions from Capitol Reef Visitor Center: Hickman Bridge Access: Drive eastward on Highway 24 approximately 1.5 miles to the Hickman Bridge Trailhead.
 Park at this trailhead and cross the highway to the Cohab Canyon Trail's northern terminus.
 Follow Cohab Canyon Trail three-quarters of a mile to Frying Pan Trail junction.